na-stewart/ULibSync/README.md

 All ULibSync's functions are kept in the table "ULibSync" to prevent conflicts.

+Remember to configure ULibSync in the `sv_config.lua` file.

 ### Commands

 `!syncbans`: Syncs ULib bans to the ULibSync database.